Borvik/pug-client-template/README.md

 pugtemplate templateName(arg1, arg2, ...restArgs)
 ```

-<h3 style="color: red">DEPRECATION NOTICE - namespaces will be deprecated in a future version.</h3>
+### DEPRECATION NOTICE - namespaces will be deprecated in a future version.

 The template name may be namespaced using dot notation.
 This allows you to specify which window variable will get the template function.
 If you do not specify a namespace, the default `templates` will be used.
 The name for the mixin will use the name with the dot replaced with an underscore.